-Figures

 Figure 1.
 Conceptual Overview.
 4

 Figure 2.
-Request/Response process model.
+Use Case 1, Request/Response process model.
 8

+Figure 3.
+Use case 2, Firehose.
+10

 Introduction

-This Functional Specification describes the capabilities of the Local Host computer (typically a Single Board Computer, or SBC) which is used for local functions of the Personal Space Weather System (PSWS).
-By “local” here we mean on the same network as the radio portion (an SDR consisting of the RF front end, ADC, FPGA, and Data Engine, or DE).
-In this document, we call the radio portion “Tangerine”.
+This Functional Specification describes the capabilities of the Local Host computer (typically a Single Board Computer, or SBC) which works together with the Radio (single board SDR including ADC, FPGA and Data Engine (DE)) to form the Tangerine.
+The Tangerine is the local (primarily a receiver/data collector) subsystem for the Personal Space Weather System (PSWS).
+Within the Tangerine, the Local Host communicates with the Radio portion through a Gigabit switch (GbS) built into the DE.

 In the PSWS, the Tangerine collects spectrum data (in general I&Q) and uploads it to a target system for storage and/or analysis.
 The target system in the typical PSWS will be the Local Host; but optionally could be a server if sufficient bandwidth is available.
+Refer also to TangerineSDR Requirements document.

 System Overview

-There is more than one way to for the Tangerine to upload data to the target; the Local Host connection is one of them; this specification documents the capabilities of that Local Host.
+There is more than one way to for the DE to save or upload data; the Local Host connection is one of them; this specification documents the capabilities of that Local Host.
 An overview of the system in this configuration is shown in Figure 1.

 Figure 1.
 Conceptual Overview.

-Spectrum data collected by the Tangerine is uploaded to the Local Host which maintains a ring buffer of 24 hours’ worth of observations.
+USE CASE 1.
+Spectrum data collected by the DE is uploaded to the Local Host which maintains a ring buffer of 24 hours’ worth of observations.
 The Central Control System is able to send the Local Host a request to upload selected observation data.

 The Local Host configuration is to allow an individual PSWS to participate in crowd-sourced data collection in spite of a low-bandwidth Internet connection, and also to provide some local signal analysis and propagation reporting for the individual PSWS owner.
-In this case, the Local Host initiates communication with the Tangerine.
+In this case, the Local Host initiates communication with the DE.

-In an alternate configuration (not described here), The Tangerine uploads directly to a remote server.
+USE CASE 2.
+In an alternate configuration the DE uploads directly to a remote server.
+This is intended for use in institutional settings where the local area network is high bandwidth and locally attached computers are very fast and can handle the full stream of data being collected.

 Functional Requirements